22. Women and the Cold War

 Joan Baez was vocal in the anti-draft movement.
 She helped promote the slogan, “Girls say yes to boys who say no.” This use of female sexuality was semi-problematic, but gave root to the feminist movement of the 1970s.

 By 1970, Dohrn was on the FBI’s Most Wanted List, where she remained for several years.
-Participation in SDS and the Weather Underground inspired some women to join radical feminist groups, as they frequently felt that their voices in the radical anti-war movement were not heard or heeded.
+Participation in SDS and the Weather Underground inspired some women to join radical feminist groups, as they frequently felt that their voices in the radical anti-war movement were not heard.

 Some celebrity women protested American involvement in the Vietnam War.
 The most prominent of these women were Joan Baez and Jane Fonda.